xymeng/rmp_nav/README.md

 # RMP Navigation

-This repository contains related code for the following two papers:
+This repository contains related code for the following three papers:

 1. Neural Autonomous Navigation with Riemannian Motion Policy.